NaveenDelphin/Fruit-Inspection/README.md

 under Task one Folder, FirstTask.py is the file you need to run!

-In Task two Folder, SecondTaskUpdated.py is the one that gives the best output so run that!
+In Task two Folder, SecondTaskUpdated.py is the one that gives the best output so run that!*Pay attention to the contents displayed on the terminal!! it lets u know what to do*

 For Task Final Folder, It's the finalTask.py.